library(BigDataStatMeth)Working with HDF5 Matrices

 3.1 The Problem

-You have large text files (CSV, TSV, or custom delimiters) that won’t fit comfortably in RAM.
-Loading them with read.csv() or read.table() is slow or impossible.
+You have large text files (CSV, TSV, or other delimiters) that won’t fit comfortably in RAM.
+Loading them with read.csv() or read.table() is slow or impossible at scale.

 3.2 The Solution